nathanbraun/ltcwbb-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.9.10 (2024-04-22)
+Fix Pandas `mean` example.
+More: Pandas changed their defaults to throw an error if you try to call this on string columns.
+Fixed example to explicitely only call it on numeric data.

 ### v0.9.8 (2024-02-09)
 Fixed answers for exercise 2.1 (thanks for the pull request Nic!).